BabylonJS/Documentation/content/How_To/Post_Process/Using_ScreenSpaceReflectionsPostProcess.md

 According to the nature of the scene, the post-process quality can be not necessary perceptible between the medium and high qualities as the ray-tracing algorithm stops once it finds the reflection color.
 In other words, the high quality will be not be always needed.

-High quality playground: <Playground id="#PIZ1GK#7" title="High Quality SSR Example" description="Example of high quality screen space reflections." image=""/>
+High quality playground: <Playground id="#PIZ1GK#7" title="High Quality SSR Example" description="Example of high quality screen space reflections."/>
-Medium quality playground: <Playground id="#PIZ1GK#5" title="Medium Quality SSR Example" description="Example of medium quality screen space reflections." image=""/>
+Medium quality playground: <Playground id="#PIZ1GK#5" title="Medium Quality SSR Example" description="Example of medium quality screen space reflections."/>
-Low quality playground: <Playground id="#PIZ1GK#6" title="Low Quality SSR Example" description="Example of low quality screen space reflections." image=""/>
+Low quality playground: <Playground id="#PIZ1GK#6" title="Low Quality SSR Example" description="Example of low quality screen space reflections."/>